- Cardiac arrest is an extremely serious condition in which your heart stops beating. It can be fatal.

 Congenital Heart Disease

 Some people are born with heart damage.
 This is known as a congenital heart problem.
-Sudden cardiac arrest may occur in children who were born with a heart problem.
+Sudden cardiac arrest may occur in children who were born with a serious heart problem.

 Electrical Impulse Problems